erifejams/MightThymio/README.md

 # MightThymio
+Using :<br>
 • Python <br>
-• using CoppeliaSim and the simulated MyT <br>
+• CoppeliaSim and the simulated MyT <br>
 • ROS2 <br>
 • Linux <br>

-NB: No videos as there are errors in the implementations, such as the ones specified in "Comments on Task.pdf".
+NB: No videos as there are errors in the implementations, such as the ones specified in "Comments on Task.pdf". <br>

+# Tasks
+1. Write an open-loop controller that moves the MyT in such a way that it follows an "8" trajectory.
+Test it in the default empty scene.

+2. Using the wall scene file, write a controller to move the MyT straight ahead.
+Note that this scene rotates randomly the wall every time it is reset.
+We assume the robot is heading toward a wall somewhere in front of it; the wall is not necessarily orthogonal to the direction the MyT is originally pointing to.
+Write the controller in such a way that the MyT moves straight ahead until it is close to the wall (without hitting it), then turns in place in such a way to face the wall as precisely as possible (i.e., the robot's x-axis should be orthogonal to the wall).
+To sense the wall orientation once you are close to it, you should use proximity sensors.
+Feel free to define a convenient distance threshold at which you decide to stop.

+3. Using the controller built-in task 2, once the MyT arrives close to the wall, it should then turn in such a way that it is facing opposite to the wall, then move and stop in such a way that the robot is as close as possible to a point that is 2 meters away from the wall.
+Note that the proximity sensors don't have such a long-range, so at some point, you'll have to rely on odometry. <br>

 # To run
 ## Terminal #1: